musflood/data-structures/README.md

 ## Queue

-Structure for values in a queue where first item in is first out.!
+Structure for values in a queue where first item in is first out.

 ### Constructor:
 ```python